First Family Church: Controversy

-In March 2007, The Kansas City Star ran a front-page investigative series of articles on financial concerns at First Family Church.
-The paper published several follow-up articles on additional questionable activities of the Johnstons: Lavish lifestyles, Jerry and Jeremy Johnston side businesses, as well as delinquent tax payments.
+In March 2007, The Kansas City Star ran a front-page investigative series of articles on financial concerns at First Family Church and that hundreds of members had left the church in recent years due to concerns about financial responsibility.
+The paper published several follow-up articles on additional questionable activities of the Johnstons: Lavish lifestyles, Jerry and Jeremy Johnston side businesses,as well as delinquent tax payments.
 Additional reporting was done referencing that all of Jerry Johnston's children and his mother worked on staff with him.
-Online reporting also reported on the honorary degree granted to Jerry Johnston.

 After the stories appeared, Bott Radio Network (a Christian network with 50 stations) based in the same city as First Family Church, announced it was dropping Jerry Johnston and First Family Church from its local AM station (the only station in its network that the show was on).
 "Bott said the newspaper report raised some serious questions that could be easily answered if the church joined the ECFA" and that the ministry refused to join the Evangelical Council for Financial Accountability (ECFA) pursuant to the radio networks standards.

 In July 2007, a follow-up article was printed in The Kansas City Star citing additional allegations, including the misuse of a $50,000 contribution to Jerry Johnston Ministries that was allegedly diverted to a personal account of the Johnstons'.
 The article also reported that after the initial March 2007 articles in the Kansas City Star, the Kansas Attorney General's office began an investigation into whether Jerry Johnston used church money for personal gain.

 A contractor who worked for the church filed several complaints regarding the companies with the Internal Revenue Service, charging that church employees were forced to work for the companies, that church donations were used to fund Jerry Johnston Publications, and that church resources were used by J Cubed Media to conduct business.